 An approval workflow typically involves a set of steps that a document, task, or request goes through before it can be approved or rejected.
 These steps may involve multiple approvers or reviewers and may include conditions or rules determining whether the request should be approved or denied.
 This feature allows users to create specific workflows that need approval from users or groups before a task can be completed.
 This feature ensures that the work is completed to a high standard and that key stakeholders are involved in the process.
 The approval workflow feature in a workflow app enables users to have customizable workflows, role-based access controls, conditional approvals, audit trails, and easy integration with third-party applications.

 7. Automatic tasks assignment and SLAs (due dates)

 This is another important feature in a workflow app.
 Automatic task assignment allows users to have an efficient distribution of tasks among team members based on their skills, availability, and workload.
-This ensures that tasks are allocated in a fair manner and that team members are not overburdened with too many tasks.
+This ensures that tasks are allocated fairly and that team members are not overburdened with too many tasks.
 SLAs, on the other hand, define the agreed-upon service level that must be provided within the specified timeframe.
-Setting due dates for tasks based on SLAs can help team members to prioritize their work and complete tasks within the stipulated time.
+Setting due dates for tasks based on SLAs can help team members prioritize their work and complete tasks within the stipulated time.